 Imagine your disappointment if your tree was ripped out of your magazine.

-It was shortly after our kids had all grown up and had all moved away and we had grandchildren that Sven and I found it.
+It was shortly after our kids had all grown up, moved away and we had grandchildren, when Sven and I saw it.

 The sign said, Trees for Sale.

 And it was in front of a place suited for a post card.
 A formal white house with pillars and green shutters stood next to a red barn, all in bleached snow.

 And they came as tall as you liked.